Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased reserve ammo from 225 to 360

 ### Thompson
-* Ammo now gets added to the clip at the same time that it does in the reload animation when reloading with an empty clip
+* Ammo now gets added at the same time that it does in the reload animation when reloading with an empty clip
 * Upgraded: decreased reserve ammo from 250 to 240

 ### Trench Gun
-* Ammo now gets added to the clip at the same time that it does in the reload animation
+* Ammo now gets added at the same time that it does in the reload animation
 * Fixed shell eject effect showing 2 shells

 ### Wonder Weapons

 ### Ray Gun
-* Ammo now gets added to the clip at the same time that it does in the reload animation
+* Ammo now gets added at the same time that it does in the reload animation
 * Removed weapon bob from movement
 * Added sprint and dive animations
 * Decreased first raise time from 2.4 seconds to 1.8 seconds